topocm/topocm_content/src/w0_background/band_structures.md

 as waves.
 These waves are described by the famous Schrodinger equation
 $$i\hbar\partial_t \Psi = H\Psi,$$
 where at this point $\Psi$ is the "wave-function" and $H$ is the Hamiltonian.
-The problem of analyzing this Schrodinger equation can be reduced to the eigenvalue problem in linear algebra.
-In the following, we assume familiarity with basic linear (matrix) algebra.
+The problem of analyzing this Schrodinger equation can be reduced to the eigenvalue problem in linear algebra, though in many cases the vector space might be infinite dimensional.
+In the following, we assume familiarity with basic finite dimensional linear (matrix) algebra.

 ### Schrodinger equation besides electrons
 Our main focus is quantum-mechanical systems, however, as we will see, many ideas apply also in completely classical context of sound propagation and elasticity.